4bb4/implot-rs/README.md

 At this point, raw bindings are working in implot-sys, and more idiomatic interfaces for plot creation as well a subset of the functionality for plots are implemented.

+While the raw bindings have versions of most functions for different data types such as 32-bit or 64-bit floats and various integers, the higher-level bindings are currently only created for 64-bit floats.

 - [x] "BeginPlot"
   - [x] Basic hello world
   - [x] Plot flags